d3plus/d3plus-website/_docs/class/Path.md

 <a name="Path.d" href="#Path.d">#</a> Path.**d**([*value*]) [<>](https://github.com/d3plus/d3plus-shape/blob/master/src/Shape/Path.js#L83)

 If *value* is specified, sets the "d" attribute accessor to the specified function or number and returns the current class instance.
-If *value* is not specified, returns the current "d" attribute accessor.

 This is a static method of [<code>Path</code>](#Path), and is chainable with other methods of this Class.